Whirlpool Dryer E1 Error Code: Thermistor Open or Short

 Frequently Asked Questions

-What is the resistance spec for a Whirlpool dryer thermistor?
+What is the correct resistance for a Whirlpool dryer thermistor?

-Is E1 the same code as F9 E2 on Whirlpool dryers?
+Is E1 the same as F9 E2 on Whirlpool dryers?

-Should I replace both thermistors while the dryer is apart?
+Should I replace both thermistors at the same time?

-My Whirlpool dryer shows E1 but also has weak heat.
+My dryer shows E1 but also has weak heat.
 Could it be something else?